cncf/kubernetes-community-days/content/about.md

 ## Host a Kubernetes Community Days

 Kubernetes Community Days are community organized education events to bring people together to learn, collaborate, and network.
 Each event brings its own local flair, culture, diversity, and authenticity.

 ### Core Organizers

-[Dan Kohn](https://www.dankohn.com), Chris Blum, Jennifer Davis
+Bill Mulligan, Ihor Dvoretskyi

 ### Contact a specific event